-Remuneration of directors: The amount of directors' remuneration, including the value of benefits, received during the year is shown in Note 13 to the financial statements.
+Remuneration of directors: The amount of directors' remuneration, including the value of benefits, received during the year is shown in Note 12 to the financial statements.

-Donations: Bougainville Copper made no donations during the year.
+Donations: Bougainville Copper helped fund the Bougainville sporting team attend the PNG Games held in Kokopo during November 2012.
 The company does not make donations to political parties.
 The Bougainville Copper Foundation continues to provide educational and other support.
 Bougainville Copper provides administrative support to the Foundation.

-Environment: Mining operations of the company were suspended in 1989 and it has been denied access to its mine site to assess environmental circumstances.
+Environment: Mining operations of the company were suspended in 1989 and the company has been denied access to its mine site to assess environmental circumstances.
 The company is not aware of any liability being incurred under any environmental legislation.